 Churchill Capital Corp II (the "Company") was incorporated in Delaware on April 11, 2019.
 The Company was formed for the purpose of effecting a merger, capital stock exchange, asset acquisition, stock purchase, reorganization or similar business combination with one or more businesses (the "Business Combination").

 The Company is an early stage and emerging growth company and, as such, the Company is subject to all of the risks associated with early stage and emerging growth companies.

-As of June 30, 2020, the Company had not commenced any operations.
-All activity through June 30, 2020 relates to the Company’s formation, the initial public offering (“Initial Public Offering”), which is described below, and identifying a target for a Business Combination.
+As of September 30, 2020, the Company had not commenced any operations.
+All activity through September 30, 2020 relates to the Company’s formation, the initial public offering (“Initial Public Offering”), which is described below, identifying a target for a Business Combination and activities in connection with the potential acquisition of Software Luxembourg Holding S.A., a public limited liability company (société anonyme) incorporated and organized under the laws of the Grand Duchy of Luxembourg ("Skillsoft") (see Note 9).
 The Company will not generate any operating revenues until after the completion of its initial Business Combination, at the earliest.
 The Company generates non-operating income in the form of interest income from the proceeds derived from the Initial Public Offering.

 The registration statement for the Company's Initial Public Offering was declared effective on June 26, 2019.
 On July 1, 2019, the Company consummated the Initial Public Offering of 69,000,000 units (the “Units” and, with respect to the shares of Class A common stock included in the Units sold, the “Public Shares”), which includes the full exercise by the underwriter of the over-allotment option to purchase an additional 9,000,000 Units, at $10.00 per Unit, generating gross proceeds of $690,000,000, which is described in Note 3.